deepanshu-yadav/devopsprojects23/README.md

 # Introduction

+This project runs a nodejs application and uses mongodb as database.
+It has an API performs the CRUD operations by interacting with database.
+The creates a product , updates a product, get a single and all products and deletes a product.

+Look at the [file](models/productModels.js) to know about schema of a product.

 # Local Setup

 Follow the following steps if you want to run this app on your local machine.